syncfusion-content/document-processing-docs/Document-Processing/PDF/Conversions/HTML-To-PDF/NET/Convert-HTML-to-PDF-in-Azure-Functions-Windows.md

 * [CefSharp](https://www.nuget.org/packages/CefSharp.OffScreen.NETCore/119.4.30) - this open-source library comes under a [BSD](https://github.com/cefsharp/CefSharp/blob/master/README.md) license.

-* Legacy [WebKit](https://github.com/syncfusion/SfQtWebKit) - this open-source library comes under [LGPL license](https://github.com/syncfusion/SfQtWebKit?tab=License-3-ov-file).
-It has some known rendering issues and limitations, and some of the advanced Bootstrap CSS styles are not supported.

 ## Steps to convert HTML to PDF file in Azure Functions on Windows using CefSharp